lzwjava/blog-source/pages/resume.md

 ### Tianjin Neusiri Information Technology, Backend Engineer, 2024.08 - 2024.10

 * Neusiri is a China-based high-tech enterprise specializing in IT outsourcing, and a subsidiary of Neusoft Holdings.
 Wipro is a leading tech services firm, and HSBC Bank is a global financial giant.
 * Successfully passed the interview and contracted directly with Neusiri and, through a partnership with Wipro, aimed to be assigned to HSBC Bank.
-However, due to HSBC Bank's latest vendor policy, the position was unfortunately canceled.
+However, due to HSBC Bank's latest vendor policy, the position was canceled.
 Participated in training courses provided by both Neusiri and Wipro.

 ### Freelancer, 2023.08 - 2024.07